-Taking into consideration that many different representation relations may apply, it has to be pointed out that in case a claim for a road traffic accident was brought into court, the NGF would have to be the defendant (art.
+In case a claim for a road traffic accident was brought into court, the NGF would have to be the defendant (art.
 76b par.
 1 SVG).
-In other words, legal action has to be taken against the NGF, and not its representative (that means neither Zurich nor another representative such as a member company).
+In other words, legal action has to be taken against the NGF and not against a representative.
+Representatives of the NGF are Zurich or another member company.

-Pursuant the Treaty concluded between Switzerland and the Principality of Liechtenstein on 3 November 2003, not only the court at the place where the accident occurred but also the courts at the plaintiff's domicile in Liechtenstein and the courts at the NGF's domicile or at the place of an NGF branch office (Zurich, Lugano, Lausanne) have jurisdiction if the plaintiff is a resident of the Principality of Liechtenstein.
+If the plaintiff is a resident of the Principality of Liechtenstein, not only the court at the place where the accident occurred but also the courts at the plaintiff's domicile in Liechtenstein and the courts at the NGF's domicile or at the place of an NGF branch office have jurisdiction (see the treaty concluded between Switzerland and the Principality of Liechtenstein).

 In case of damages caused by unidentified or uninsured motor vehicles, trailers and bicycles, the liability of the NGF is merely of subsidiary nature.
 In the second degree, the liability of the NGF is reduced in a proportion corresponding to the indemnities which can be claimed from damage insurances and social insurers (art.
 76 par.
 4 SVG).
 In other words, the claimant has to address his claim primarily to these undertakings.
 These undertakings do not have any right of recourse against the NGF.

-Material damage deductible of CHF 1000 per victim, which normally applies in cases of liability for damages caused by unidentified motor vehicles, trailers and bicycles (see Art.
-76 Swiss Road Traffic Act), is not applicable if the injuring party is liable for considerable personal injuries due to the same accident (Art.
+Material damage deductible of CHF 1000 per victim normally applies in cases of liability for damages caused by unidentified motor vehicles, trailers and bicycles (see Art.
+76 Swiss Road Traffic Act).
+It is not applicable if the injuring party is liable for considerable personal injuries due to the same accident (Art.
 52 par.
 3 of the Swiss Motor Insurance Ordinance VVV).
-This means that the deductible continues to apply in cases where there is only material damage, while in cases of considerable personal injuries, there will be no deductible for either the personal injuries or the material damage caused.
 Personal injury is deemed to be serious when a medical consultation is objectively required (consultation of a physician or in a hospital).